 Triggering an emotional response can really affect the way we remember things.
 How you evoke emotion in your target audience can influence if and how they perceive your brand and ultimately if they decide to purchase from you, and then spread the word to friends and family.

 Try to come up with a voice, message and identity for your sportswear brand that will make your audience feel emotionally invested in your company.
-This will vary among companies; one brand might be more nostalgic focussing on the history of a sport, whereas another might cater to latest technologies or performance driven.
+This will vary among companies; one brand might be more nostalgic focusing on the history of a sport, whereas another might cater to the latest technologies or performance-driven.